 Sausage and Okra Stew is a fusion of Italian and American flavors.
 It is a delicious combination of polenta and Italian sausage, paired with fall harvest flavors like potatoes, okra and corn.
 This stew is rich, thick, hearty and delicious!

 Okra... love it... or hate it?
 Never tried?
 Ahhh yes!
 That's who I'm looking for!
 Someone without preconceived notions of okra.
 It's the key ingredient in this recipe!

 You know I'm kidding, right?
 I confess - until I moved to the valley, I had never tried okra either.
 However once I tried it, I was hooked!
 It has an earthy flavor and a bright crunchy texture.

-In this soup, the okra is coated with polenta and together they make a rich creamy soup.
+In this recipe okra is coated with polenta and together they make a rich creamy soup.
 Don't worry, there's no slimy texture.
 I'll have you eating okra in no time!

 Seriously, this is rich and hearty - all you really need is a great loaf of crusty bread to sop up all this amazing broth!